Linkaynn/MyRPG/readme.md

 # MyRPG
-Started in a airplane, this is my boring embodied on code.
+Started in a airplane, this is my boredom embodied on code.

 ## Features
 Now are implemented: